The Quality Assurance (QA) program supports continuous quality improvement through evaluation, assessment, and action.

 Using data available from ETHOS, the UMN HRPP has elected to publish two turnaround time (TAT) metrics, as described below:

-- TAT Measure 1: Enables comparison of the UMN’s IRB performance with other institutions by reporting TATs according to national definitions established by the Association for the Accreditation of Human Research Protection Programs (“AAHRPP”) and National Center for Advancing Translational Sciences (“NCATs”).
+- TAT Measure 1: Enables comparison of the UMN’s IRB performance with other institutions by reporting TATs according to national definitions established by the Association for the Accreditation of Human Research Protection Programs (“AAHRPP”).

 - TAT Measure 2: Aligns with the way in which researchers experience all elements of the University of Minnesota’s local IRB review process.
 This includes time with other University ancillary review organizations and IRB pre-review.